 Being a travel blogger, the entire world is probably on my list but Georgia was never really in a prominent position in it.
 Something about a conversation with a couple of friends about Eastern Europe got me really excited and just like that Georgia boosted upright on top for the upcoming Diwali break.
 Given the short break, a short flight wouldn’t take away much time of the travel and that way I could wander about the breath-taking landscapes of Georgia.
-The air tickets cost us a mere INR 36,000 return per person (approximately 518 USD) on Gulf Air which stops over at Bahrain.
+The air tickets cost us a mere INR 36,000 return per person (approximately 518 USD) on Gulf Air which stops over in Bahrain.
 Their Government has also been trying to promote tourism in Georgia and hence the flights turned out to be way less expensive than what we had expected.

 I’d have to say that now that I am back from Georgia, I keep wondering how and why this country wasn’t amongst my top contenders on my list.
 Oh well!
 At the end of the day, it was a wonderful trip so no regrets!
 We planned a road trip there for six days and rented a Toyota Prius (hybrid) which cost us only USD 250 for our entire stay.
 The car actually runs both on fuel as well as battery and thus I was happy to do my little bit towards preserving the environment and I strongly recommend you should too.

 In Georgia, we drove from Tbilisi to Gudauri to Kazbegi to Martvilli to Batumi to Uplistsikhe to Tbilisi in 6 days and stayed at the most beautiful Airbnb apartments.
-The country has some stunning landscapes and the best way to see it is by road.
+The country has some stunning landscapes and the best way to see them is by road.

 So, without much ado, let us look at some of the best places to visit in Georgia, with a special feature on some amazing things to do in Kazbegi.